 29. The Pocket Square Color Should be the Opposite of Your Suit

-Sometimes, when the color of your tie is the opposite of the color of your shirt, you can match your pocket square color with your tie.
+Sometimes, when your tie’s color is the opposite of your shirt’s color, you can match your pocket square color with your tie.

 30. Pair Your Suit with a Nice Watch